vineetk1/conversational-transaction-bot/input_param_files/README.md

-Vineet Kumar, sioom.ai

-This input file has user-settable hyper-parameters for training and testing a model.

 Note the following:
 	(1) This file name should be last in the command-line.
 	(2) Do NOT change the order of python-dictionaries in this file.